OmarBR41/launch-countdown/README.md

 # Launch countdown timer

 This is a live countdown that ticks every second until the date of launch arrives.
-Has a flip animation.
+The cards have a flip animation.

+The "date of launch" is set dynamically to the first day of the next month.

 ## Developed with